Committee for Communities

-The Committee for Communities is a Northern Ireland Assembly committee established to advise, assist and scrutinise the work of the Department for Communities and Minister for Social Development (currently Nelson McCausland).
+The Committee for Communities is a Northern Ireland Assembly committee established to advise, assist and scrutinise the work of the Department for Communities and Minister for Communities (currently Gordon Lyons).
 The committee also plays a key role in the consultation, consideration and development of new social development legislation.

 Until 2016, the committee was called the Committee for Social Development.

 Membership

+Membership of the committee is as follows: